lstott/exchange-aep-profile-integration-postman/README.md

 #### Import: Upload file to Batch for EVENT data

 Before hitting "Send" for this call you should select the data file by clicking on the "Body" tab, then choose "binary" then clicking "Select Fille".
 This [sample Events file](../master/AEP%20loyalty%20events.json) can be used if you first download it to your local machine.
+More sample data for this import process can be generated with this [Mockaroo schema - d419b8a0](https://mockaroo.com/d419b8a0)

 #### Import: Complete a Batch for EVENT data